mstksg/inCode/copy/entries/multimonad.md

 `Applicative` instances very often have more than one.

 So, the obvious next question is...what about `Monad`s?
-Is a `Monad` instance uniquly determined by its type?
+Is a `Monad` instance uniquely determined by its type?

 Monad
 -----